GereonV/templates/README.md

 # Project templates

-This repository contains templates for future projects.
+This directory is a starting point for C++ projects.